Jjagg/OpenWindow/README.md

 ### Wayland (Linux)

-Similar to X, it's recommended to generate Wayland bindings from the files that define the protocol.
-Bindings are generated, but the actual backend implementation is not usable yet.
+Wayland bindings are generated and the implementation is in a usable state.
+Needs a lot more testing though.

 ### Quartz (OSX)